MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 :::image type="content" source="media/azure-networking/azure-networking-legacy-step-3.svg" alt-text="Diagram showing the components for updating Azure hybrid connectivity services." lightbox="media/azure-networking/azure-networking-legacy-step-3.svg":::

 The most effective method to connect hybrid networks in Azure currently is with the new generation SKUs for Azure VPN Gateway.
 While you might continue to employ classic VPN gateways, these are outdated and less reliable and efficient.
-Classic VPN gateways support a maximum of ten Internet Protocol Security (IPsec) tunnels, whereas the newer Azure VPN Gateway SKUs can scale up to 100 tunnels.
+Classic VPN gateways support a maximum of 10 Internet Protocol Security (IPsec) tunnels, whereas the newer Azure VPN Gateway SKUs can scale up to 100 tunnels.
 The newer SKUs operate on a newer driver model and incorporate the latest security software updates.

-The older driver models were based on outdated Microsoft technology that are not suitable for modern workloads.
+The older driver models were based on outdated Microsoft technology that aren't suitable for modern workloads.
 The newer driver models not only offer superior performance and hardware, but also provide enhanced resilience.
-The [AZ set of SKUs](/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) of VPN gateways can be positioned in availability zones and support active-active connections with multiple public IP addresses.
-This enhances resilience and offers improved options for disaster recovery.
+The [AZ set of SKUs](/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) of VPN gateways can be positioned in availability zones and support active-active connections with multiple public IP addresses, which enhances resilience and offers improved options for disaster recovery.

-Additionally, for dynamic routing needs, classic VPN gateways couldn’t run Border Gateway Protocol (BGP), only used IKEv1, and did not support dynamic routing.
+Additionally, for dynamic routing needs, classic VPN gateways couldn’t run Border Gateway Protocol (BGP), only used IKEv1, and didn't support dynamic routing.
 In summary, classic SKU VPN gateways are designed for smaller workloads, low bandwidth, and static connections.

 Classic VPN gateways also have limitations in the security and functionality of their IPsec tunnels.
 They only support Policy-Based mode with IKEv1 protocol and a limited set of encryptions and hashing algorithms that are more susceptible to breaches.
 Microsoft recommends that you transition to the new SKUs that offer a broader range of options for Phase 1 and Phase 2 protocols.
 A key advantage is that route-based VPN Gateways can use both IKEv1 and IKEv2 main mode, providing greater implementation flexibility and more robust encryption and hashing algorithms.

 If you require higher security than the default encryption values, route-based VPN Gateways allow for the customization of Phase 1 and Phase 2 parameters to select specific ciphers and key lengths.
-Stronger encryption groups include Group 14 (2048-bit), Group 24 (2048-bit MODP Group), or ECP (elliptic curve groups) 256 or 384 bit (Group 19 and Group 20, respectively).
+Stronger encryption groups include Group 14 (2048-bit), Group 24 (2048-bit MODP Group), or ECP (elliptic curve groups) 256 bit or 384 bit (Group 19 and Group 20, respectively).
 Additionally, you can specify which prefix ranges are permitted to send encrypted traffic using the Traffic Selector setting to further safeguard the tunnel negotiation from unauthorized traffic.

 For more information, see [Azure VPN Gateway cryptography](/azure/vpn-gateway/vpn-gateway-about-compliance-crypto#cryptographic-requirements).

 Azure VPN Gateway SKUs facilitate Point-to-Site (P2S) connections to utilize both IPsec protocols based on the IKEv2 standard and VPN protocols based on SSL/TLS, such as OpenVPN and Secure Socket Tunneling Protocol (SSTP).
-This provides users with a variety of implementation methods and enables them to connect to Azure using different user device operating systems.
-Additionally, Azure VPN Gateway SKUs offer diverse client authentication options, including certificate authentication, Microsoft Entra ID authentication, and Active Directory Domain Services (AD DS) authentication.
+This support provides users with various implementation methods and enables them to connect to Azure using different user device operating systems.
+Azure VPN Gateway SKUs also offer many client authentication options, including certificate authentication, Microsoft Entra ID authentication, and Active Directory Domain Services (AD DS) authentication.

 > [!NOTE]
 > Classic IPSec gateways will be retired on [August 31, 2024](https://azure.microsoft.com/en-us/updates/five-azure-classic-networking-services-will-be-retired-on-31-august-2024/).